Acoustic Neuroma And Tinnitus: A Cause For Concern?

 Conclusion

 While this non-cancerous tumor can be dangerous or cause severe problems, there are treatments for it and the most unfortunate side effects will not happen in all cases.
 Treatments include monitoring, radiation, and surgery.
 Hearing loss and tinnitus are manageable with the help of an audiologist, and TRT is an effective treatment for tinnitus regardless of your medical treatment plan for the tumor.
 Early treatment and monitoring are key, so remember the main symptoms of unilateral tinnitus, hearing loss, and dizziness or balance problems.
-If you are dealing with tinnitus, the best treatment option is through a combination of therapies – all of which are included in our Treble Maskers Bundle.
+If you are dealing with tinnitus, the best treatment option is through a combination of therapies – all of which are included in our Treble Health treatment program.

 Next Step: Book Free Consultation